linikanaicker/AppAcademy2025/README.md

-# AppAcademy2025
+# Just a little pink calculator
-Project files from the FNB App Academy
+One of my projects from the FNB App Academy